grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They need to recharge batteries, so they come up on the surface, at night, in a storm.
 Their batteries are too low, so they are forced to run on the surface in big weather._
 	* [ ] "There's some 10 meter waves out there Captain."

+* [ ] The boat rolls over
+	* [ ] "Fuck, we came up in the ditch of a wave."
+The boat rolled over onto its side.
+	* [ ] It lay on it's side, the power blinking on and off as the bilge water made it's way into places it didn't belong.
+	* [ ] Even though every last object on the sub was stowed to keep it from falling, the boat laying on its side was not in the calculations for the preperations.
+	* [ ] The crates in the hold crashed over, they stood intensly alert for the pop in their ears that meant one of the warheads exploded, and it was all over for them.
+	* [ ] "Christ!" said Cassandra, "Is this it? are we going down?"
+	* [ ] "Don't worry."
+Said Hemi, "The boat's always right themselves eventually."
+	* [ ] "Except when they don't."
+Said Bastian.
+	* [ ] They stood waiting for gravity to take hold on the much heavier lower portion of the boat, and lift them back upright.

 * [ ] _ the whine, push and crash of the boat and engines sounds like Dopesmoker_
 	* [ ] Hemi is forced to steer the boat from the bridge in the weather